 Faculty members of the College Readiness and Success Committee shall serve three-year staggered terms.
 (Approved March 18, 2013)

 Counseling and Advising: Makes recommendations to the Dean of Enrollment Management and Advising Services, the Director of Admissions, the Vice President of Academic and Student Affairs, and the College Meeting on matters of counseling, advising and admissions.

-Director of Advising and Counseling Services, Director of Admissions, Director of the ADVANTAGE Program or designee (ex officio), Director of the O’Neill Center for Disability Services, one counselor, three faculty, two students, one support staff member, one adjunct faculty or part-time professional staff member preferred/ faculty member.
+Director of Advising and Counseling Services or designee, Director of Admissions, Director of the ADVANTAGE Program or designee (ex officio), Director of the O’Neill Center for Disability Services or designee, one counselor, three faculty, two students, one support staff member, one adjunct faculty or part-time professional staff member preferred/ faculty member.
 (Approved September 11, 2000; Revised Nov.
 17, 2008)

 Curriculum and Programs: Approves and recommends course and program additions and deletions, or changes in existing programs, and conducts periodic reviews of courses and programs.
 The committee operates in accordance with the statement of policies and procedures headed “Introduction of New Courses and Programs” in the Academic Policy and Procedures Manual, and implements such changes in philosophy and policy as have been approved by the College Meeting and the President of the College.